stormchaserroleplaying/stormchaserRPG/Talents/Bard/Creation/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** Performance of Creation and 4 other Bard Talents
-*Prerequisite:* Performance of Creation and 3 Other Bard Talents<br>
 The size of the item that you can create with your Performance of Creation increases to large.

 ### Animating Performance